 David graduated summa cum laude from the University of Notre Dame Law School in 2007 and earned the Dean Joseph O’Meara Aware for High Academic Achievement.
 He worked on the Notre Dame Law Review, first as a Staff Editor during his second year and then as the Executive Notes Editor during this third year.

-David lives in Chicago with his wife and two small children.
+David lives in Bartlett with his wife and two small children.
 He enjoys tennis, backpacking, and historical fiction.